quixio/quix-docs/docs/apis/streaming-writer-api/intro.md

 # Introduction

 The Streaming Writer API allows you to stream data into the Quix platform via HTTP endpoints or SignalR.
-It’s an alternative to using our C\# and Python client libraries.
+It’s an alternative to using our C# and Python client libraries.
 You can use the Streaming Writer API from any HTTP-capable language.

 The API is fully documented in our [Swagger documentation](get-swagger.md).
-Read on for a guide to using the API, including real-world examples you can execute from your language of choice, or via the command line using curl.
+Read on for a guide to using the API, including real-world examples you can invoke from your language of choice, or using the command line using curl.

 ## Preparation